lranaldii/CrossAlpaca/README.md

 ## 🖊️ Citations

-If you use out benchmarks in your research, please cite [our paper](https://arxiv.org/abs/2308.14186):
+If you use our benchmarks in your research, please cite [our work](https://arxiv.org/abs/2308.14186):

 ```bibtex
 @misc{ranaldi2023empowering,